TEST 1: Checking For A Dirty (Contaminated) MAF Sensor

 OK, these are the test steps:

-1. Put the multimeter in VOLTS DC mode.
+Put the multimeter in Volts DC mode.

-4. With the black multimeter test lead probe the battery negative (-) terminal.
+Connect the black multimeter test lead to the battery negative (-) terminal.

-5. Turn key ON with the engine Off.
+Turn key ON with the engine OFF.

 You should see 12 Volts on the multimeter.
 Do you have 12 Volts?

-CASE 2: The multimeter DID NOT register 12 Volts -The MAF sensor is not the problem.
+CASE 2: The multimeter DID NOT register 12 Volts.
+The MAF sensor is not the problem.
 Without this voltage the MAF sensor will not work.

 The next step is to find out why this power is missing and restore it.